-Because of the differences between sensor availability and type of data collected by these sensors, the type of analysis conducted for eastbound and westbound varies.
-Sensor availability and types of data analysis for eastbound and westbound on SR 522 are summarized in Table 4-4.
+Due to the differences between sensor availability and type of data collected by these sensors, the type of analysis conducted for eastbound and westbound varies.
+Sensor availability and types of data analysis for eastbound and westbound on SR 522 are summarized in Table 4.4.
 ALPR data are used as ground truth both for travel time analysis and sample count comparison.

-Sancar Data Collected
+Sancan Data Collected

 Direction Sensor Sensor Availability Travel Time Sample Count

-BlueTOAD ~ ✓ ×
+BlueTOAD ✓ ✓ ✓

 Sensys х х х

 Inrix ✓ ✓ х

 Eastbound Blip-BT ✓ ✓ ✓

 Blip- WiFi ✓ ✓ ×

 Blip-Combined ✓ ✓ ✓

 ANPR х х х

 BlueTOAD ✓ ✓ ✓

 Sensys ✓ ✓ ✓

 Inrix ✓ ✓ х

 Westbound Blip-BT ✓ ✓ ✓

 Blip- WiFi ✓ ✓ ✓

 Blip-Combined ✓ ✓ ✓

 ANPR ✓ ✓ ✓

-Table 4-4.
-Data availability and type of analysis westbound and eastbound
+Table 4.4 Data availability and type of analysis on westbound and eastbound SR 522

-Data available on I-90 are shown in Table 4-5.
-Because of the lack of ground truth data on this corridor, travel time analyses are restricted to qualitative rather than quantitative analysis.
+Data available on I-90 is shown in Table 4.5.
+Due to the lack of ground truth data on this corridor travel time analyses are restricted to qualitative rather than quantitative analysis.

-Sensor Data Collected
+Sensor Data O Collected

 Direction Sensor Availability Travel Time Sample Count

-Eastbound BlueTOAD ✓ ✓ ✓
+Eastbound BlueTOAD × ✓ ✓

-Inrix. ✓ ✓ x
+2 Inrix ~ ✓ x

-Westbound BlueTOAD ✓ ✓ ✓
+Westbound BlueTOAD ~ ✓ ✓

-Inrix ✓ ✓ x
+Inrix ~ ~ x

-Table 4-5.
-Data availability and type of analysis westbound and eastbound
+Table 4.5 Data availability and type of analysis on westbound and eastbound I-90

-4.3 DATA ANALYSIS AND DISCUSSIONS FOR SR 522
+4.3 Data analysis and discussions for SR 522